palinakolas/portfolio/portfolio/works/mobile-operator-app.md

 Learning Cards
 – What we learned, what we observed, decisions and actions we must take.

-Personalised deals
-Hypothesis - We believe that personalised offers will make our customers happy and willing to buy more stuff from us.
+Personalised deals Hypothesis - We believe that personalised offers will make our customers happy and willing to buy more stuff from us.
 Observation - We observed that people saw offers as “pushy” ads.
 Learnings and insights - From that we learned that they need to be pleased at the right space, and communicated in a transparent and relevant manner, with the reason and the what is based on.
-Decisions and actions
-offer relevant suggestions, personalised
-Concrete offers
-Positioned in relevant areas, not onlu on the dashboard Space where offers / deals live
+Decisions and actions offer relevant suggestions, personalised Concrete offers Positioned in relevant areas, not only on the dashboard Space where offers / deals live Explore notifications.
-Explore notifications.